x1ppy/gazelle-origin/README.md

     gazelle-origin -t %T -o "%R/origin.yaml" --api-key <api_key> %I

+To avoid triggering the script for unsupported trackers, an alternative script can be used.
+Update the file and folder name as necessary:

+    bash /config/qb-gazelle-origin.sh "%R" %I %T "%L"

 Note that this assumes Python has been added to your environment path.
 If not and you're a Windows user, you can fix this by enabling the checkbox at:
 _Start > Settings > Apps & Features > Python > Modify > Modify > Next > Add Python to environment variables_.